truth table: Binary Operations 3

 still green

-• I add bool
+• I use the bool built-in function

 51def exclusive_disjunction(first_input, second_input):